Submitted by Luis Morinigo, VP Business Development & Strategic Partnerships at TwinThread

 Stage 7: Services

-- Description: A cultural mindset, pervasive across your organization, rooted in a determination to continue optimizing operations at scale.
+- Description: A mindset rooted in a determination to continue optimizing operations at scale.

-- Benefits: By continuing to hone in all operational efforts, performance metrics across the board will improve and the cost of doing business will continue to fall.
+- Benefits: By continuing to evaluate equipment data, performance metrics across the board will improve and the cost of doing business will continue to fall.

-- Pro Tip: Get to this stage faster by drawing on a solution that can do all of the above, instead of just some.
+- Pro Tip: Get to this stage faster by drawing on technology that can do all of the above, instead of just some.

-After reviewing these stages, where do you feel you land on the spectrum?
+After reviewing these stages, where do you feel you land?
 Once you know where you’re at, you can decide where you’re going next and what you need to get you there.
 No matter where you are, TwinThread can support your next step.
-Contact us here to describe where you are on your operational journey - we'd be happy to show you how we can help.
+Contact us here to describe where you are on your operational journey - we'd be happy to show you how we can supercharge your continuous improvement.